Biomarkers in autoimmune EncephaliTis and

 Their presence strongly suggests an autoimmune origin and in many cases a good prognosis after immunotherapy.
 Without these biomarkers the diagnosis cannot be made.
 A specific role of some autoantibodies in pathophysiology is also suspected.
 However, in several highly suspected AE or PNS cases no specific autoantibody has been identified leading frequently to inappropriate treatment.
 Furthermore, as the exact mechanisms of AE and PNS are still unknown, treatments are not optimal and in some cases ineffective.
 Genetic heterogeneity may underlie in part the variability of the clinical manifestations and of the response to treatment.
 Moreover, there is no prognosis biomarker able to predict patient sensitivity to immunotherapy and there are only few clues to know how the immune system can provoke the neuropsychiatric symptoms observed in the patients.

-The BETPSY proposal aims to identify new biomarkers with their signaling pathways to produce diagnostic tools, to create new strategies to investigate mechanisms involved in immune diseases, and to design animal models.
+The BETPSY project aims to identify new biomarkers with their signaling pathways to produce diagnostic tools, to create new strategies to investigate mechanisms involved in immune diseases, and to design animal models.
 We will draw from our expertise built over 20 years in AE and PNS.
 The purpose of our project is to use a unique patient cohort constituted from two French reference centers on rare neurological syndromes to identify new antigenic targets and to validate biomarkers of the disease as well as to identify genetic hallmarks of the patients.
 The BETPSY project will make it possible to better characterize AE and PNS patients to identify new diagnostic and prognostic biomarkers and develop new diagnostic kits.
 This will lead to a better and early diagnosis, as well as treatment improvement.